Queen Mary 2: 2016 refit

-Atlantic rescue

-On 10 June 2017, Queen Mary 2, commanded by Captain Christopher Wells, came to the rescue of a stranded solo yachtsman, 73-year-old Mervyn Wheatley, whose craft Tamarind had been disabled by a strong storm while participating in the Observer Single-handed Trans-Atlantic Race.
-British and Canadian coastguards coordinated this long-range rescue after they detected Tamarind's distress beacon.
-Queen Mary 2 was guided to Wheatley's position by a Royal Air Force Lockheed C-130 Hercules aircraft.

-COVID-19
+Pandemic lay-up

 When COVID-19 started to spread around in the world in 2020, Queen Mary 2 was in the midst of a world cruise.
 In early February, Cunard cancelled the Asian leg of the voyage, and the vessel stopped in Singapore only to refuel and sailed to Australia.
-On 15 March, Cunard cancelled the remainder of the voyage, disembarked all passengers at Fremantle, and ordered the ship back to Southampton.
+On 15 March, Cunard cancelled the remainder of the voyage, disembarked all passengers at Fremantle, and then the ship returned to Southampton.
 It stopped briefly on 2 April in Durban to disembark six South African crew members before continuing to its home port.
-Queen Mary 2 arrived back in Southampton on 15 April.